Is Reykjavik Worth Visiting? What It’s Really Like & How Long to Stay

 Hallgrimskirkja church in Reykjavik

-Hallgrimskirkja church is one of Reykjavik’s main landmarks
+Hallgrimskirkja Church is one of Reykjavik’s main landmarks

-What to See in Reykjavik
+What to See & Do

 There are basically two main streets that are worth visiting in downtown Reykjavik – Laugavegur and Skólavörðustígur.
 It’s where most shops, restaurants, and cafes are located.

 Start your day with a stroll around the city center and check out some shops.
-Make sure to visit the Hallgrímskirkja church and go all the way to the top for the best views in Reykjavik.
+Make sure to visit the Hallgrímskirkja Church and go all the way to the top for the best views in Reykjavik.

 Stop by for a coffee at one of the many cafes or head to Reykjavik Lake and feed the ducks, or visit the Magic Ice Bar.